nunez-giovanni/interview/data_structures_and_algorithms/binary_search/README.md

 # Binary Search

 ## what is it
-Binary search is efficient as it works by cutting the data in half to find the desired item.
+Binary search is an efficient way of searching, as it effectively works by cutting the data in half to find the desired item.

 ## Pros
-Fast search
+Fast search.

 ## Cons
-Data must be sorted to use
+Data must be sorted to use.

 ## Big-O
-Average complexity: O( Log n ) - logarithmic time
+* Average complexity: O( Log n )  logarithmic time
-This is the complexity we give during interviews.
+* This is the complexity you should mention during interviews.
-On average it will take us log of the N value.
+* On average it will take us log of N value.
-With each iteration, the input size decreases by a constant multiple factor.
+* With each iteration, the input size decreases by a constant multiple factor.

-Best Complexity: O(1) - Constant time .
+Best Complexity: O(1) - Constant time.
-At best we might find the desired value on the first check.
+* At best we might find the desired value on the first check.

 Worst Complexity: O( Log n ).
-Luckily at worst it will still take log of N items.
+* Luckily at worst it will still take log of N items.

-## JavaScript Code Example
+## JavaScript ( NodeJS ) Code Example
 ```
 let myArray = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15]
 let emptyArray = [16]